openeuler-mirror/docs/docs/en/docs/A-Ops/auto-service-deployment-manual.md

     cluster.name: {{example_cluster_name}}

     # Variable item.
 It uses the configuration variables in the host list.
-    # For example, the configuration items in the host list are as follows:
+    # For example, the configuration in the host list is as follows:
     # example_hosts:
     # hosts:
     #  192.168.1.1: